Saturday, May 23, 2009

 Choose to bear flowers instead of fruits.

-Sir Ernie Yee, the flowers you bore in this land were beyond the superlatives of beauty.
-A poet's spark may have died all of a sudden but during its living brilliance it gave way for others to light their own candles.
-Thanks for all the help.
+Sir Ernie Yee, the flowers you bore on this land went beyond any superlative of beauty.
+A poet’s spark may have gone suddenly, but in its living brilliance, it allowed others to light their own candles.
+Thank you for all the help.

 Thursday, May 21, 2009